Swastikbhat-lab/potato/README.md

 python -m 3d_chess.game
 ```

-The game window displays a basic 3D board.
-Use your mouse to select and move
-pieces.
-The AI will make a move after each of yours.
+The program prints the board layer by layer in the console.
+Enter moves as six
+space separated numbers representing the source and destination coordinates
+``x1 y1 z1 x2 y2 z2``.
+The AI will answer with its own move.

 Saved game data is stored in `ai_memory.json`.
 Deleting this file resets the AI
 learning state.